JBGruber/paperboy/README.md

 | the original url fed to the scraper | the full url | the domain | http status code | publication datetime | the headline | the author | the full text | all other information that can be consistently found on a specific outlet |

 Since some outlets will give you additional information, the `misc` column was included so these can be retained.
-If you have a scraper you want to contribute, look in the list below if it already exists.
-If it does not yet exist, you can become a co-author of this package by adding it via a pull request.

 ## Available Scrapers